stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

         --output-file $IAM_OUTPUT_FILE
     ```

-6. We can use the `hypershift create cluster aws` command to create our hosted cluster.
-If you created the infrastructure and IAM pieces separately, we can specify them as arguments via `--infra-json` and `--iam-json`:
+5. We can now use the `oc hcp create cluster aws` command to create our hosted cluster.
+We can specify the infrastructure and IAM pieces as arguments via `--infra-json` and `--iam-json`:

     ```bash
-    $ hypershift create cluster aws \
+    $ oc hcp create cluster aws \
         --name $CLUSTER_NAME \
         --infra-id $INFRA_ID \
         --infra-json $INFRA_OUTPUT_FILE \